S-erenity/placeholder-game-name/README.md

 ## Description:
 Players control a character navigating a fixed arena, surviving escalating waves of AI enemies.
 The game is the foundational prototype for a larger RPG featuring tape-based crafting, gacha character collection, and open-world combat.

+Features thus far: Implemented crafting UI and inventory.
+Added bosses and different loot types and swords.
+Work in Progress: UI Layout (some ui elements are blocking others on the screen), graphics, and gameplay polish.

 Ran via Processing.

 ## Year 2 concepts: